- Overview

-True North Complex
+- True North Gold Deposit

 As one of 1911 Gold’s flagship assets, the True North Complex is a key component of our overall corporate strategy to develop a district-scale gold exploration and mining operation around a centralized ore processing facility in the Rice Lake greenstone belt.